leobtos/LinuxAdmin/README.md

  Updated: 05/26/2021

- If you like this code or read this, please send me a message: leobtos@gmail.com\n
+ If you like this code or read this, please send me a message!

- #Language Code: PT-BR
+ leobtos@gmail.com